Cross-Lingual Knowledge Editing in Large Language Models

 \subsection{Data Statistics}

 Table~\ref{table:statistics} lists the data statistics of Bi-ZsRE, covering two languages, English (En) and Chinese (Zh), across three subsets.
-For English samples, the average question lengths are 11.28, 11.19, and 11.43 tokens in the training, validation, and test subsets, respectively, while the counterparts in Chinese are 10.86, 10.94, and 11.01.
+For English samples, the average question lengths are 11.28, 11.19, and 11.43 tokens in the training, validation, and test subsets, respectively, while the counterparts in Chinese are 10.86, 10.94, and 11.48.
 Besides, the average length of portability questions is longer than that of original questions, rephrased questions or locality questions, thus portability questions may involve more intricate reasoning based on the edited knowledge.
 To correctly answer the portability questions, the edited model should absorb the knowledge rather than simply memorize the word replacement.